pmolodo/ies_angleScale/UsdLux-IESAngleScale-FindingsAndQuestions.md

-However, if the primary axis is NOT aligned to the scaleOrigin, then altering the `ies:angleScale` will make the light behave in a way that is likely less intuitive or useful.
+However, if the primary axis is NOT aligned to the scaleOrigin, then altering the `ies:angleScale` will make the light behave in a way that is likely less intuitive or useful for lighters.

-This means that each of these will work "best" (ie, behave in a manner likely most intuitive for an artist) for only a certain subset of spotlights, and *neither* will work "intuitively" for all lights:
+This means that each of these will work "best" for only a certain subset of spotlights, and *neither* will work "intuitively" for all lights:

 - RenderMan formula:
   - works best for spotlights aimed "up"
-  - ie, maximum brightness centered around $verticalAngle = 180$
+  - ie, maximum brightness centered around $verticalAngle = 180°$
     ($\theta = \pi$)
 - Karma formula:
   - works best for spotlights aimed "down"
-  - ie, maximum brightness centered around $verticalAngle = 0$ ($\theta = 0$)
+  - ie, maximum brightness centered around $verticalAngle = 0°$ ($\theta = 0$)

 #### Which is more common - spotlights aimed up or down?

-If [ieslibrary.com](ieslibrary.com) is indicative, lights aimed down are much more common - an ad-hoc perusal indicates that if a light has a "primary direction", down is the by far the most common.
-Even the way that site set up the preview renders indicates "downward" aimed lights are most common, as lights aimed in other directions are poorly framed:
+If [ieslibrary.com](ieslibrary.com) is indicative, lights aimed **down** are much more common - an ad-hoc perusal indicates that if a light has a "primary direction", down is the by far the most common.
+They are apparently common enough that the site maker designed their preview images assuming the light is aimed downward, as lights aimed in other directions are poorly framed:

 | Aimed down (vangle 0°)    | Aimed Side (vangle 90°)   | Aimed Up (vangle 180°) |
 | ------------------------- | ------------------------- | ---------------------- |